Year in Review - 2007

 Coastal Smart Growth

 - Low Impact Development Conference - In April, more than 300 developers, town planners, engineers, and consultants gathered in Framingham for the First Annual Low Impact Development (LID) Conference and Vendor Fair for the Development and Real Estate Industry—organized and co-sponsored by EEA and CZM.
 Speakers discussed commercial and residential projects that demonstrate cost-effective LID techniques that preserve the integrity of ecological and biological resources, protect water quality, and recharge groundwater.
 More than 30 vendor booths showcased LID technical guidance, products, and technologies.
-See the conference presentations for details.
 The 2nd Annual LID Conference, tentatively scheduled for spring 2008, will highlight LID for commercial and industrial projects.

 - Green Neighborhood Project Receives Award - In May, The National Association of Home Builders awarded C.P.
 Berry Homes a national award for Caldwell Farm, a 60-unit Open Space Residential Design (OSRD) development in Newbury built under the town's OSRD bylaw.
 The development maintains 100 of 125 acres as open space, including fields, forest, and freshwater and saltwater wetlands adjacent to the Parker River National Wildlife Refuge.
 The OSRD model bylaw was drafted in 2001 by the Green Neighborhoods Alliance, co-founded by CZM.
 For details, see the Case Study in the Smart Growth/Smart Energy Toolkit.